 Safe, effective hepatitis B vaccines are available.
-The vaccination series is usually given as three doses over a six-month period.
-Hepatitis B vaccine is the first anti-cancer vaccine because it prevents liver cancer caused by chronic HBV infection.
+The vaccination series is usually given as two or three doses over a six-month period.
+Hepatitis B vaccine is an anti-cancer vaccine because it prevents liver cancer caused by chronic HBV infection.

 Which adults need hepatitis B vaccine?

 - People whose sex partners have hepatitis B